mtrazzi/two-step-task/README.md

 For the implementation of the two-step task as descibed in "Prefrontal cortex as a meta-reinforcement learning system", we have included two different implementation:
 - The first one, in `biorxiv-first-try.ipynb` is an interpretation of the experiments where the LSTM is fed actions and rewards both from first and second stage.
 We saw that the convergence was much slower than in the paper, so we changed our approach.
 - The second implementation, in `biorxiv-final.ipynb`, feeds only actions from first stage and rewards from second stage in the LSTM.
 Furthermore, the simulation was launched for 8 different seeds, to compare with the plot with eight seeds from the paper.
-Here, find that our results closely match the results from the paper.
+We find that our results closely matched the results from the paper.

 ## Directory structure